sveltejs/kit/packages/image/README.md

 <Image src={YourImage} alt="An alt text" />
 ```

-This optimizes the image at build time using `vite-imagetools`. `width` and `height` are optional as they can be infered from the source image.
+This optimizes the image at build time using `vite-imagetools`. `width` and `height` are optional as they can be inferred from the source image.

-### Pros/Cons of the solutions
+### Choosing static vs dynamic

 Using the static provider generates the images at build time, so that build time may take longer the more images you transform.